Sioux Falls Metro Area Profile - Local Employment Dynamics (LED)

 Sioux Falls MSA On The Map

 The following graphics provide labor shed data (where people in the area live and work) for the Sioux Falls MSA.
-At the beginning of the second quarter in 2011 (most current data available), 87.5 percent of people who lived in the Sioux Falls MSA had a primary job in the MSA while 12.5 percent who lived in the MSA were employed outside of it.
+At the beginning of the second quarter in 2011 (most current data available), 87.5 percent of workers who lived in the Sioux Falls MSA had a primary job in the MSA while 12.5 percent who lived in the MSA were employed outside of it.
 Of those employed in the area, 17.4 percent commute from outside the MSA.
 A primary job is the highest paying job for an individual worker.
 Primary jobs are public- and private-sector jobs, one job per worker.

 About the Local Employment Dynamics (LED) Data